mallachijk/uv-test/walkthrough/01-first-steps.md

 -rw-r--r-- 1 root root  0 Feb 26 19:52 py.typed
 ```

-Hmm, we have our directory
+Now we have our directory.